faulhornlabs/csip/README.md

 - top level object language lets should be at the end
 - local definitions are not supported
 - local do notation is not supported
-- user defined operators are not supported
+- user defined operator precedences are not supported
 - recursive definitions are not properly printed
 - object level functions should be eta-expanded
 - closed data types and closed functions are not supported